 There is wealth of free information about your current and potential audiences available through your social media and website.
 Here's how to access it and build a picture of your online audiences.

 Musing on the language around cultural audiences - can we borrow some ideas from sport?

-With the new StopCOVID NI app up and running, Claire Rose looks at the implications of GDPR in contact tracing and what it means for your organisation.
+With the new StopCOVID NI app up and running, Sarah looks at the implications of GDPR in contact tracing and what it means for your organisation.

 We're looking for organisations to take part in Culture Beyond Covid, our new free survey for organisations to get insight directly from their audiences and see what the bigger trends are across NI.

 An interview with Sarah Hughes, on how business partnership can be as an audience development tool.

 Why you might already be doing research without knowing it... and how to choose the right research method to find out what you need to know.